diegoxlz/diegoxlz/README.md

-My name is Diego Santos de Moura and I´m experienced (+15 years) fullstack developer living in Brazil and work at Stefanini as a Full SQL Server.<br><br>
+My name is Diego Santos de Moura and I´m experienced (+15 years) fullstack developer living in Brazil and work at Stefanini as a Full SQL Server Developer.<br><br>

 Experiences:<br>
 ✓ HTML5<br>